 - The principle of dual control is adhered to at all points in the Company’s accounting-related processes.

 - The Compliance, Risk Management and Internal Audit department reviews the various internal business processes in accordance with the internal audit plan.

 - The management receives reports at scheduled intervals throughout the process or more frequently if necessary.

-- The Supervisory Board deals with the key accounting issues, risk management and the audit assignment, among other things.
+- The Audit Committee of the Supervisory Board concerns itself with the key accounting issues, risk management and the audit assignment on a regular basis.